gorgeous-george/dummy_shop/development_log.md

 - open Settings/Project:"first_service name"/Project Structure and make sure that both services have its virtual env folders marked as "Excluded"
 - open Settings/Languages & Frameworks/Django and make sure that both services have enabled "Enable Django Support" and have "Django project root", "Settings" and "Manage script" selected/added appropriately
 - open Run/Edit Configurations and create django server configuration for both services appropriately including name, project (selectable), interpreter and correct value of "DJANGO_SETTINGS_MODULE" environment variable
-- add alternative dummy databases to run the services outside the docker container (for example - SQLite)
+- add alternative dummy databases to run the services outside the docker container (SQLite is an option)

 ***Don't forget to secure the SECRET_KEYS***